Individual national driving licence categories are not valid in Norway.

-You can find information about older driving licence that are valid in the Third Driving Licence Directive and in the Decision on Equivalence.
+You can find information about older driving licences that are valid in the Third Driving Licence Directive (PDF) and in the Decision on equivalences between categories of driving licences (PDF).
+You can also see an overview of the valid driving licence models (European Commission).

 EU/EEA driving licences issued after an exchange from a non-EU/EEA country